marek-g/KodiLoader/README.md

 ## Usage

 Copy files to the Kodi's folder.
-Run `KodiLoader32.exe` for 32-bit version of Kodi or `KodiLoader32.exe` for 32-bit version of Kodi.
+Run `KodiLoader32.exe` for 32-bit version of Kodi or `KodiLoader64.exe` for 64-bit version of Kodi.

 ## How it works

 The loader uses `detours` library to inject custom dll to the Kodi's process.
-It replaces the original `RegisterClassExW` method with a custom one, that overrides original `WndProc` and modifies window / handle custom window events from there.
+It replaces the original `RegisterClassExW` method with a custom one that overrides original `WndProc` and modifies window / handle custom window events from there.

 ## License